Conditions

 As mentioned, PDA is associated with both autism and ADHD.
 Someone with either condition might have their PDA symptoms attributed entirely to that condition — in other words, a mental health professional might put their symptoms down to ADHD or autism without recognizing that they fit the PDA profile.

-What Is the Treatment for PDA?
+What is the treatment for PDA?

 There’s no cure for PDA.
 PDA is not a disease or disorder but a personality profile.